FailAcademy/learning/wdp-vancouver/_lessons/week-03/02-ajax-apis.md

 ### Option 2 (Harder)

+You'll need to do this one using a **code editor** rather than CodePen.

 Build a simple form that fetches album data for a given artist using the iTunes API, and populate a webpage with that data as pictured:

 ![iTunes widget prototype](/public/files/labs/ajax-lab-itunes.gif)